MXCzkEVM/SupernodeV2-devdocs/docs/intro.md

 ## Contribute to MXC

-MXC is a fully open source and community driven project, check out our Discord to get started as a contributor!
+MXC is a fully open source and community driven project, check out our Discord or Gihub to get started as a contributor!

 ## Join the Discord